docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.md

 This flag indicates the effect supports rendering on multiple threads concurrently.
 Single or multiple applications of this effect on a layer can be called to render at the same time on multiple threads.
 Effects must be thread-safe before this flag is set.
 Please see the [What does it mean for an effect to be thread-safe?](#ts-effect) section below for more information.

-#### NOTE
+!!! note
  When After Effects uses Multi-Frame Rendering, an effect that is not thread-safe and does not set this flag will force each render thread to enter and exit the effect code one thread at a time.
 This will significantly reduce the performance improvements that MFR provides and as such a warning icon will be shown in the Effects Control Window alongside the effect to warn the user of the performance impact.

 ---